-- 1. Read the text and make a summary of the main ideas of the text.
-Write about 40 words in one paragraph. - 2.
-Answer the questions in your own words, don't copy from the text. - a.
+1. Write a summary of the text.
+Choose the most important ideas.
+2. Answer the questions in your own words, don't copy from the text. - a.
 Why do so many people want to change their habits in January? - b.
 Is it easy to change your habits?
 How? - c.
 What is an abstainer? - d.
 Which is the most popular New Year's resolution? - e.
 What solution is the best possible to change your life?
-Explain. - 3.
-Find synonyms for these expressions in the text. - a.
+Explain.
+3. Find synonyms for these expressions in the text. - a.
 A prize for doing things well. (paragraph 1) - b.
 Participate. (paragraph 2) - c.
 Addicted to (paragraph 4) - d.
-Tidy (paragraph 5) - 4.
+Tidy (paragraph 5) 4.
 True or false?
 Explain your answers. - a.
 People reward themselves in New Years' resolutions. - b.
 Everybody finds abstaining easy.